+I am an Assistant Professor of Economics at Texas Tech University.
 My research applies economic theory to study dynamic political economy questions.
-My recent projects are on the dynamics of inequality, robust mechanism design, and strategic communication.
+My recent projects are on the dynamics of inequality, misspecified learning, robust mechanism design, and strategic communication.

 Show Abstract